-- 1. Inform customers pre-sale that fitting an electric conversion kit will almost certainly void any warranty on the host bike. - 2.
-Inform customers pre-sale that while risk of any failure is low, normal bike frames have a lower structural safety margin when used with e-bike kits than frames designed specifically for e-bikes. - 3.
-Stress that consumers should fit kits only to robust bikes in good condition and which are structurally sound - ideally MTBs - and to get bikes inspected by a bike shop if in any doubt. - 4.
-Note that if fitting the kit involves changing a wheel this can affect the properly (by a bike shop if in doubt) to maintain safe braking performance. - 5.
+- 1. Inform customers pre-sale that fitting an electric conversion kit will almost certainly void any warranty on the host bike. - Inform customers pre-sale that while risk of any failure is low, normal bike frames have a lower structural safety margin when used with e-bike kits than frames designed specifically for e-bikes. - 3.
+Stress that consumers should fit kits only to robust bikes in good condition and which are structurally sound ideally MTBs and to get bikes inspected by a bike shop if in any doubt. - 4.
+Note that if fitting the kit involves changing a wheel this can affect the bike's braking systems, which are safety-critical.
+Advise customers to ensure that any brake adjustments or replacements are carried out properly (by a bike shop if in doubt) to maintain safe braking performance. - 5.
 Inform customers pre-sale of the liability risk and product safety responsibilities involved in fitting a kit.
-Provide a Declaration of manufacturer insurance. - manual).
+Provide a Declaration of Incorporation with the kit (including evidence of testing to the relevant sections of BS EN15194:2017) and labels and template compliance documents for the customer to complete and retain.
+Consider bundling manufacturer insurance. - 6.
+Inform customers that the extra weight of the kit should be taken into account.
+Weight of kit, rider and luggage combined must not exceed the maximum permitted for the bike (which will be stated in the owner's manual).